 Fail Fast

 And once it’s fixed, you can quickly deploy a new version of one container, and you’re done.
-No need for multiple teams to align to find the issue, or for an end-to-end test of entire application when a change to single piece of the application was made.
+No need for multiple teams to align to find the issue, or for an end-to-end test of the entire application when a change to a single piece of the application was made.
 No need for approvals and alignment across multiple departments to redeploy the whole application, either.

 DevSecOps